How to Train Your Dragon

 0/5

-There is no profanity or inappropriate language present in the film.
-The dialogue is clean and suitable for all audiences.
+There is no profanity in the film.
+The dialogue is clean and appropriate for all audiences.

 Alcohol, Drugs & Smoking